joe29-rgb/Career-Lever-AI/README.md

 ### Railway Deployment (Recommended)

-JobCraft AI is optimized for deployment on Railway.
+Career Lever AI is optimized for deployment on Railway.
 See [RAILWAY_DEPLOYMENT.md](RAILWAY_DEPLOYMENT.md) for detailed instructions.

 **Quick Railway Setup:**
 1. Connect your GitHub repository to Railway